RomanPilyushin/Mind/The Present Perfect Tense (das Perfekt).md

   - das-perfekt
 link:
 aliases:
+  - das Perfekt
+  - Perfekt
 ---

 ### Introduction

 The Present Perfect Tense, known as _das Perfekt_ in German, is commonly used in spoken and written German to describe past actions or events that have relevance to the present or are seen from the present perspective.
-Unlike English, where the present perfect is often used for actions that are still relevant or have consequences in the present, in German, _das Perfekt_ is frequently used in everyday conversation instead of the simple past tense (_Präteritum_), especially in southern Germany, Austria, and Switzerland.
+Unlike English, where the present perfect is often used for actions that are still relevant or have consequences in the present, in German, _das Perfekt_ is frequently used in everyday conversation instead of the simple past tense (_[[The Simple Past or Imperfect Tense (das Präteritum)|Präteritum]]_), especially in southern Germany, Austria, and Switzerland.